gmcusaro/AAngle/README.md

 **Using Xcode:**
 1. Go to **File** > **Add Packages...**
-2. Enter the repository URL: `https://github.com/gmcusaro/AAngle.git` (Replace with your actual repository URL when you create it).
+2. Enter the repository URL: `https://github.com/gmcusaro/AAngle.git`.
 3. Choose "Up to Next Major Version" and specify `1.0.0` (or your initial version) as the starting version.
 4. Click "Add Package".